meta-pytorch/BackendBench/docs/correctness.md

 python BackendBench/scripts/main.py --suite torchbench --backend directory

 # Try with your own model
+import torch
+a = model()
 import BackendBench
 BackendBench.enable(kernel_dir="generated_kernels")
 # Now run any PyTorch model - it will use your kernels!
+model.forward(x)
 ```

 We also provide an example of a [toy LLM agent](https://github.com/meta-pytorch/BackendBench/blob/main/BackendBench/backends/llm_relay.py) you can play around with which we used for our first generations.

 We welcome contributions to support new DSLs, leaderboards, training support and more feedback in the eval suite.
 We hope this release encourages more LLM researchers curious about writing correct and fast GPU code.

+## Acknowledgements

+We'd like to thank Alban Desmaison, Nikita Shulga and Joe Isaacson for invaluable feedback at the inception of BackendBench and helping us connect the world of PyTorch backends with that of LLM evaluation suites.